All throughout my childhood, my mom always reminded me that each person is made up of four components:

 Modeling helped change my outlook on life.
 It unveiled my self-esteem, where I realized that beauty is more than skin deep.
 I learned to embrace my Lakota culture and the unique features that made me different.
 Due to my newfound confidence, I learned as much as I could about the fashion industry, and I eventually made it my profession.

 I profoundly believe beauty and identity go hand-in-hand.

 Identity is how you and the world see you, and beauty is a combination of qualities that provide a perceptual experience.
 Beauty isn't just the physical part of a person, it is also your emotions, mentality, and spirit.
 The more beautiful your four components are, the more attractive you are to others around you.
 We tend to assume that beauty is how you look.
 From there we search for validation from everyone in the world.
 In reality, we need validation from ourselves.

 Remind yourself that self-esteem is just that: self.
 It comes from our self, not anyone else.
-Embrace your Native beauty and carry it with you like the warrior you are.
+Embrace your Native beauty and Native American culture and carry it with you like the warrior you are.
 Your culture is what makes you beautiful.
 I like to compare self-esteem and confidence to an inner fire inside us.
 The more you feed it positive things, the more significant this fire will get.
 It will rage on, inspiring you to make moves.

 Only you can either feed your fire or let it go out.

 Together we can build a movement that supports, encourages, and empowers Native women to discover their unique inner fire and beauty.
 Join as we tell stories of hope and inspiration.